-Over the last few years we’ve seen substantial growth in the plant-based market creating meat substitutes to reduce the environmental impact of traditional livestock farming practices.
-To put it simply, if the demand for meat does not go down, it won’t be long before meeting that demand becomes impossible and the holes in the ozone layer due to the release of methane gasses become to large to fix.
+Over the last few years, we’ve seen substantial growth in the plant-based market-creating meat substitutes to reduce the environmental impact of traditional livestock farming practices.
+To put it simply, if the demand for meat does not go down, it won’t be long before meeting that demand becomes impossible and the holes in the ozone layer due to the release of methane gasses become too large to fix.
 In addition to plant-based efforts by multiple brands, another type of meat has begun to emerge and this particular meat is now open for public commentary per the FDA.
 Cell-cultured food products are now becoming a large enough niche that they have begun to require the need for regulation around labeling and representation.
 And as of early October 20202, the FDA has opened the forum for guiding input from not only stakeholders, but the the public as well.

 What is Cell-Cultured Meat?